shabbirsaifee92/argo-demo/README.md

 ## Argo control repo demo
-How to promote apps with argo beep bop
+How to promote apps with argo